 Shakespeare's Globe Theatre, 21 New Globe Walk, Bankside, Bankside, London, SE1 9DT

 A further London theatre that opens its backstage doors to the public is Shakespeare's Globe.
 Founded by actor and director Sam Wanamaker, the Globe as it's seen today is a reconstruction of the original Elizabethan playhouse built in 1599, which was destroyed by a fire in 1613.
 Built approximately 230 metres from the original site, the theatre opened to the public in 1997 with a performance of Henry V. It has since continued to stage productions dedicated to Shakespeare's work and the playhouse in which he wrote.
 Through the use of special effects, sword fighting and costume dressing, Shakespeare's Globe holds tours that revive the theatre into the notorious entertainment district it once was, surrounded by rowdy taverns and bawdy houses.
 The guides touch upon stories of the 1599 Globe, the reconstruction in the 1990s and how the O-shaped theatre works today as a unique and experimental performance venue.

 BBC Broadcasting House

 Shakespeare's Globe Theatre

-From cheap budget accommodation to luxury 5 star hotels see our deals for hotels, including Holiday Inn London Bloomsbury from 61% off.
+From cheap budget accommodation to luxury 5 star hotels see our discounts for hotels, including K&K Hotel George from 48% off.